 HSA Home Warranty has no rating with the BBB and is not an accredited business.
-Its parent company, American Home Shield, has a "B" rating from the BBB, and a 3-out-of-5 star average rating based on over 6,000 customer reviews.
-It is also not an accredited company.
-A total of over 11,300 customer complaints have been received with the majority of the complaints listed as a “problem with a product or service.”
+Its parent company, American Home Shield, has a "B" rating from the BBB, and an almost 3-out-of-5 star average rating based on over 7,563 customer reviews.
+It has been an accredited company since 1997.
+A total of almost 13,000 customer complaints have been received with the majority of the complaints listed as a “problem with a product or service.”

 We checked the yearly pricing for buyer and seller plans in many states.
 (TCF stands for “trade service call.”
 The term is another name for deductible or service fee.)
 If you decide to pay a higher TCF, your yearly rate will be lower.

 You must call the sales line for pricing on properties not involved in a real estate transaction.
 We called and obtained sample pricing for an existing homeowners policy in Georgia and found two plans available, basic with a $75 TCF or $100 TCF.
 The pricing for each yearly plan was slightly higher ($15) than the buyer and seller plans available for the same state.

 The Competition: HSA Home Warranty vs. Home Warranty of America